Eight hotel cards worth carrying in 2026: free nights, resort credits, elite status, and which card fits the chain you actually stay at.

 Do hotel free-night awards expire?
 Yes.
 Most anniversary free nights expire about 12 months after they post.
 Set a reminder when one lands so it does not lapse.

 What's the best no-annual-fee hotel credit card?
-For value, the IHG One Rewards Traveler ($0 fee, currently a 125,000-point welcome bonus).
-If you stay at Hilton, the no-fee Hilton Honors card earns 7x at Hilton with an 80,000-point bonus; for Marriott, the Marriott Bonvoy Bold ($0) carries a 60,000-point bonus.
+For value, the IHG One Rewards Traveler ($0 fee, currently an 80,000-point welcome offer after $2,000 in purchases in 3 months).
+If you stay at Hilton, the no-fee Hilton Honors card earns 7x at Hilton with a 50,000-point offer; for Marriott, the Marriott Bonvoy Bold ($0) carries a 45,000-point offer after $1,000 in purchases; for Wyndham, the Wyndham Rewards Earner ($0) offers 75,000 points.
 None give an annual free night, so they suit occasional guests rather than loyalists.

 Is a $550-$650 premium hotel card worth it?
 Only if you will use the credits.
-The Aspire's roughly $1,509 in credits and the Brilliant's roughly $995 look great on paper, but a resort credit you never trigger or a monthly dining credit you forget is worth nothing.
+The Aspire's $1,509 in credits and the Brilliant's $895 look great on paper, but a resort credit you never trigger or a monthly dining credit you forget is worth nothing.
 Add up only the credits you will genuinely use, then compare that to the fee.

 Can I hold more than one hotel card?
 Yes.
 Frequent travelers often pair one premium card for status with a no-fee or mid-tier card for a second chain.
-Watch issuer application rules, though: Chase's 5/24 rule applies to the Marriott, IHG, and Hyatt cards.
+Watch issuer application rules, though: Chase generally will not approve you for its Marriott, IHG, or Hyatt cards if you have opened five or more credit cards across all banks in the past 24 months.

 Which hotel program gives the best value per point?
 Hyatt, consistently.
-Its award chart still prices low-category hotels cheaply, so points stretch furthest there.
+We value Hyatt points at 1.5 cents each, versus 0.8 for Marriott, 0.7 for Wyndham, 0.6 for IHG, and 0.4 for Hilton, so Hyatt points stretch furthest.
 Hilton and Marriott use dynamic pricing, so per-point value swings with demand.

-Sources verified June 2026 against issuer pages: World of Hyatt and Marriott Bonvoy Boundless and Brilliant (chase.com, marriott.com), Hilton Honors Aspire, Surpass, and no-fee (americanexpress.com, hilton.com), IHG One Rewards Premier and Traveler (chase.com, ihg.com).
+Sources verified July 2026 against issuer pages (Marriott Bonvoy Boundless re-verified 2026-08-07): World of Hyatt, Marriott Bonvoy Boundless, IHG One Rewards Premier and Traveler (chase.com), Hilton Honors Aspire, Surpass, and no-fee, Marriott Bonvoy Brilliant (americanexpress.com), Wyndham Rewards Earner cards (barclaycardus.com, wyndhamhotels.com).
 Welcome bonuses and credits change frequently; confirm current terms on the issuer page before applying.